 List Projects 20: Becca Albee is organized by Yuri Stone, independent curator with Selby Nimrod, Assistant Curator, MIT List Visual Arts Center.

-Exhibitions at the List Center are made possible with the support of Fotene Demoulas & Tom Coté, Audrey & James Foster, Idee German-Schoenheimer, Joyce Linde, Jane & Neil Pappalardo, Cynthia & John Reed, and Terry & Rick Stone.
+Exhibitions at the List Center are made possible with the support of Fotene & Tom Coté, Audrey & James Foster, Idee German Schoenheimer, Joyce Linde, Cynthia & John Reed, and Terry & Rick Stone.
 In-kind media sponsorship provided by 90.9 WBUR.
-Additional funding for List Projects was also provided by the National Endowment for the Arts and The Andy Warhol Foundation for the Visual Arts.
+Additional funding for List Projects is also provided by The Andy Warhol Foundation for the Visual Arts.